HRTucker/Mo.Fi./README.md

-# HRTucker-WebApp
+# Mofi
-<p>MoFi, a web-app that personalises the experience of watching films, series' and reading books.
+<p>MoFi is a web-app that personalises the experience of watching films, series' and reading books.
 The app will help users collect and keep a record of all their personal thoughts and favourite snippets from these expressive and informative mediums</p>

 <h3> Development Stage: pre-alpha </h3>